Java under the Microscope: Stack, Heap, and GC using Code Examples

 Memory not directly associated with user objects.

-Includes Metaspace, Code Cache, Compressed Class Space, and PermGen (for older JVMs).
+Includes Metaspace, Code Cache, Compressed Class Space, PermGen (for older JVMs).

 Metaspace